-- Support: While continuing to work to protect, strengthen, assist and stand in solidarity with local human rights activists around the world in their on-going activities, gender equity activists will consistently promote greater awareness and sensibilities in the context of gender equity promotion and protection based on universal values.
+- Support: While continuing to work to protect, strengthen, assist and stand in solidarity with local human rights activists around the world in their on-going activities, gender equity activists will consistently promote greater awareness, inclusion, and sensibilities in the context of gender equity promotion and protection based on universal values.

-- Advocate: Continuously identify, develop and apply effective skills and methods to promote and advocate for gender equity, and measure the impact of these efforts.
+- Advocate: Continuously identify, develop and apply effective skills and methods to promote and advocate for gender equity and social inclusion, and measure the impact of these efforts.

 - Empower: Support and facilitate the empowerment of all persons of all genders jointly to become more aware of their intersecting relationships on the basis of a shared commitment to gender equity, and where needed help them as they work to redefine such relationships so that they are characterized by mutual respect and the recognition of universal human dignity.